 Pizza Party.
 If your employees have ingredients to make a pizza at home, try letting your whole team work remotely for a day and get everyone on Zoom to prepare (and enjoy) homemade pizza together.
 If your company has the budget, pay for delivery pizza for both in-office and remote employees so you can enjoy it on a video call together.

 What’s For Lunch?
 Prompt your employees to share their meals and inspire colleagues to shake things up in their diet.
 Start a daily thread or custom channel in Slack, or send out a daily email requesting ideas from your teammates.

-As people begin to create and settle into new work routines, it can be fun to shake things up with some challenges that hold up over time zones.
+Any routine can become monotonous, so shake things up with some challenges that hold up over time zones.
 Plus, who doesn’t enjoy a little friendly competition?

 Conference Call Backgrounds.
 Whether they’re real or fake, challenge your team to find the best background possible.
 Zoom has a feature that allows users to upload any image to use for a virtual background.
 If your teams don’t use Zoom, see how creative your employees can get using things from around the house.

 Photoshop.
 Choose a theme like movie posters and watch your team create their own hilarious versions.
 Award the best or worst one (which could be the same one, honestly).

 GIF Wars.
 This activity might be happening already, but involve your employees in an open GIF war so they can bask in their glory when they fight back with the perfect one.